 Building a partnership ecosystem in a previous position, all across the European, African and Asian continents, that employed 32 people and was at the heart of many small, local businesses.
 It was a truly remarkable experience, because so much of it was based on trust, and so many investments were made before any paperwork was in place.
 It taught me a whole new way of bringing on change in this world, and I am looking to replicate that many times over.

 - Done is better than perfect 🙂 I have too much tolerance for chaos.
 I hop-skip through work and life, and the capacity of my inbox is inevitably many times larger than my brain.

 - I am straightforward, Dutch-style, and occasionally my edges could do with some softening, to make sure intent and empathy does not get lost.

 - I have too little patience with procedures.
 In what is arguably the capital of red tape, Brussels, that makes me a the fish out of water at times, and that can impact the team I’m in.
 But when the cause is worth it, I’m very happy to try and find the seasoned Belgian bureaucrat in myself.

 What I’m currently working on at Demsoc

-I lead on Development and Communications at The Democratic Society, which means that among the practice experts and community managers, I am the money person.
+I lead on Development at The Democratic Society, which means that among the practice experts and community managers, I am the money person.
 I work to ensure we are a sustainable organisation with a solid portfolio of projects, real career prospects for our people and a story that can punch above our weight.
 I am personally passionate about ensuring we also build a network of practitioners to create momentum for our ideas, and evidence for how it could change our European political dynamic for the better.
 In my work, I have a particular focus on our developing markets, like Italy and Germany, and on making sure every person at Demsoc feels supported and enabled to speak publicly about our work, and find new places for our work to be useful.